-While summer calls for shorter sleeves and more time in the sun, it also requires being a bit more diligent with your skin care regimen.
+While the summer heat makes it tempting to reduce your skin care routine to just cleanser and moisturizer, you may want to reconsider.
 Between increased sun exposure and frequent dips in the pool, the season can wreak havoc on your complexion.
 Your main concern is probably whether you've been applying enough SPF, but you should also focus on keeping your skin hydrated.
 That's where the oils come back in.

 Do I need to use facial oil in the summer?